YRBIII/SonarTrace/contributions.md

+# **SonarTrace – Contributions**

-This docdocument describes what each of us worked on for the Final project.
+This page explains what each of us worked on for the final project.

-Yung - Backend/Core Engine
+---

+## **Yung

 I worked on the project's backend.
+So, my role was to ensure that the program could understand targets, filter out everything that shouldn't be scanned, and execute Nmap properly.
+I also handled the parts that prepare the scan, run it, and deal with any mistakes that may occur.

-This covers everything related to processing targets, such as excluding out-of-scope hosts, broader CIDR ranges (Classless Inter-Domain Routing), ensuring DNS safety (Domain Name System), and performing actual scans using Nmap.
-I created the main framework, which prepares targets, calls Nmap properly, handles errors, and controls all logging.
-I created the GitHub repository and organized the project's structure.
+I configured the target parser, CIDR handling (Classless Inter-Domain Routing), DNS safety checks (Domain Name System), and scanning engine, which delivers everything to Nmap.
+I also configured all logging and error handling.
+In addition, I set up the GitHub repository and the project folder structure.

-Files I worked on:
+### **Files I worked on**

-targets.py
-utils.py
-enumerator.py
-__main__.py
-exceptions.py
-logger_setup.py
-config.py
-results_objects.py
+* `targets.py`
+* `utils.py`
+* `enumerator.py`
+* `__main__.py`
+* `exceptions.py`
+* `logger_setup.py`
+* `config.py`
+* `result_objects.py`

+---